flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 Sometimes we may want to compose a background from which the tile engine won't be able to draw all required graphics.
 Now, modern consoles addressed this by implementing a **frame-buffer** architecture but this is not possible when there's very little RAM...
 Well, the GBA happens to have 96 KB of VRAM which is enough to allocate a **bitmap** with the dimensions of our LCD screen.

-Good news is that the PPU actually implemented this functionality by including three extra modes, these are called **bitmap modes**:
+The good news is that the PPU actually implemented this functionality by including three extra modes, these are called **bitmap modes**:

 - **Mode 3**: Allocates a single fully-coloured (8bpp) frame.
 - **Mode 4**: Provides two frames with half the colours (4bpp) each.